Do you think you might have COVID-19?

 Virtual Health: Your first step for care

-Call the office of your physician, advanced care provider, therapist or other clinician.
-They will determine if a visit through our Virtual Health program is right for you, and will schedule a virtual appointment.
+It’s easy to connect with your healthcare provider for a virtual visit.
+To start, call the office of your primary care physician, specialist, advanced care provider, therapist or other clinician.
+They will determine if a visit through our Virtual Health program is right for you, and will schedule an appointment.

 An important first contact

-If you are not feeling well, you can use the Virtual Walk-In, available daily from 8 a.m. to 8 p.m., prior to coming to a primary care office, walk-in or emergency room or other location for an in-person visit.
+If you’re not feeling well, you can use our nationally accredited Virtual Walk-In, available daily from 8 a.m. to 8 p.m., before coming to an in-person walk-in, primary care office, emergency room or other location for an in-person visit.

-If your child is not feeling well or you have any healthcare concern, you are encouraged to call your child’s pediatrician or primary care provider to determine if your child can be diagnosed and treated via a virtual visit.
+If you’re a parent and your child isn’t feeling well or you have a concern, you’re encouraged to call your child’s pediatrician or other provider to determine if your youngster can be diagnosed and treated via a virtual visit.

-Start by visiting nyuhs.org/virtualhealth to learn more about how to create an account now for when you may need it later.
+Start by visiting nyuhs.org/virtualhealth to create an account now for when you may need it later.

 In the event of a critical emergency, always call 911.

 Reminder: Hospital visiting is still restrictedJanuary 12, 2021

 Check the UHS website directly for visitor restrictions during the COVID-19 pandemic.
 Virtual screenings are available as well.